AleDenshi/comfy.guide/content/server/soju.md

 ## Further Configuration

 You should have a usable bouncer by now, but there are more config options worth looking into.
-Read the documentation from soju's man page or the [contrib](https://git.sr.ht/~emersion/soju/tree/master/item/contrib/) section of the repo.
+Read the documentation in soju's man page (`man soju`) or take a look at the [contrib](https://codeberg.org/emersion/soju/src/branch/master/contrib/) section of its Git repository.

 Of note: